cozykeys/cozykeys/content/keyboards/bloomer.md

 ## Open Source

-As with all of the CozyKeys projects, the Speedo is and will remain completely open source.
+As with all of the CozyKeys projects, the Bloomer is and will remain completely open source.
 This means that the same design files I use to get the parts manufactured will be available on GitHub.